RubenPozoMolina/sinfonia-contenedores/README.md

-# sinfonia-contenedores
+# Whale symphony
-Tutorial sobre el uso de kubernetes aplicación REST y balanceo de carga postgres
+Tutorial about the use of kubernetes using a REST server and PostgreSQL